kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

 ## Reader { #reader }

-You can use `@JsonReader` to create a reader only:
+Use `@JsonReader` to create only a `JsonReader`.
+This option is useful when the type only needs to be read from `JSON`:

 ===! ":fontawesome-brands-java: `Java`"